Short Blocklength Wiretap Channel Codes via Deep Learning: Design and Performance Evaluation: Coding scheme

 \subsubsection{Design of the secrecy layer and leakage evaluation}

-The seeds selected for the simulations are given in Table~\ref{tab:seeds}.
-The seeds are picked at random for the values of $n$ greater than eight, and multiple seeds have been tested for the values of $n$ smaller than or equal to eight to minimize the leakage.
-The leakage is evaluated using MINE as follows.
-We used a fully connected feed-forward neural network with $4$ hidden layers, each having $400$ neurons and using rectified linear unit (ReLU) as activation function.
+The seeds selected for the simulations are given in Table~\ref{tab:seeds}. { All possible seeds have been tested for the values of $n$ smaller than or equal to eight to minimize the leakage, and only one seed is tested for the values of $n$ greater than eight. } The leakage is evaluated using MINE as follows.
+We used a fully connected feed-forward neural network with $4$ hidden layers, each having $400$ neurons, and a ReLU as activation function.
 The input layer has $k+n$ neurons, and the Adam optimizer with a learning rate of $0.001$ is used for the training.
-The samples of the joint distribution $p_{MZ^n}$ are produced via uniform generation of messages $M\in \{0,1\}^k$ that are fed to the encoder $e = \varphi_s \circ e_0$, whose output $X^n$ produces the channel output $Z^n$ at Eve.
+The samples of the joint distribution $p_{MZ^n}$ are produced via uniform generation of messages $M\in \{0,1\}^k$ that are fed to the encoder $e = e_0 \circ \varphi_s $, whose output $X^n$ produces the channel output $Z^n$ at Eve.
 The samples of the marginal distributions are generated by dropping either $m$ or $z^n$ from the joint samples $(m,z^n)$.
 We have trained the neural network over $10000$ epochs of $20,000$ messages with a batch size of $2500$.
 Figure~\ref{fig4} shows the leakage versus the blocklength $n$ for different values of $k$ and $\text{SNR}_{E}= -5$dB. { We observe that the leakage increases as $k$ increases for fixed $n$ and $\text{SNR}_{E}$, which is also supported by the following inequality on the leakage.
-When $k=2$, if we write $M= (M_1,M_2)$, where $M_1, M_2 \in \{0,1\}$, then by the chain rule and positivity of the mutual information, we have
+When $k=2$, if we write $M= (M_1,M_2)$, where $M_1, M_2 \in \{0,1\}$, then by the chain rule and nonnegativity of the mutual information, we have

 where $I(M_1;Z^n)$ is interpreted as the leakage of a code with secrecy rate $\frac{1}{n}$ by considering that $M_2$ is a random bit part of $B$ in (\ref{eq_5622_1}).

 }